Range Angle Response

 , Bool

-Dechirp input signal - enable time filtering of input signals
+Dechirp input signal — enabling time filtering of input signals

-Select this check box to have the unit perform the input signal time filtering operation.
-Clear this check box to indicate that the input signal has already been filtered and no operation is required.
+Select this option so that the block performs a time filtering operation on the input signal.
+Uncheck this box to indicate that the input signal has already been filtered and no operation is required.

 Dependencies